hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/asgn03.md

 ### Background and Related Literature

 + Visual data analysis ignores uncertainty
-    + Data analysist often deal with samples or selections of data
+    + Data analysist often deal with samples or selections of data [12]
-    + S. Kandel, A. Paepcke, J. M. Hellerstein, J. Heer.
-Enterprise data analysis and visualization: An interview study.
-IEEE Trans. on Vis. and Comp.
-Graphics, 18(12), 2917-2926.
 + Visualization techniques that handle uncertainty
-    + A. Tversky, D. Kahneman.
-Judgment under Uncertainty: Heuristics and Biases.
-Science, 185 (1974).
-1124-1131.
     + People make incorrect decisions when presented with probabilistic choices.
+[21]
     + It is possible to make more accurate decisions about data analysis when provided with confidence intervals and sample size information.
-    + G. Cumming, S. Finch.
-Inference by eye: Confidence intervals and how to read pictures of data.
-American Psychologist, 60(2), 170–18, 2005.
-    + Most researcher misuse confidence intervals; they discuss "rules of eye" for reading and comparing confidence intervals on printed bar charts.
+    + Most researcher misuse confidence intervals; they discuss "rules of eye" for reading and comparing confidence intervals on printed bar charts.[07]
-    + A. M. MacEachren, A. Robinson, S. Hopper, S. Gardner, R. Murray, M. Gahegan, E. Hetzler.
-Visualizing geospatial information uncertainty: What we know and what we need to know.
-Cartography and Geographic Information Science, 32(3), 139-160.
     + While it may be complex, representing uncertainty can help users understand the risk and value of making decisions with data.
-    + D. Fisher, I. Popov, S. M. Drucker, and mc schraefel.
-Trust Me, I'm Partially Right: Incremental Visualization Lets Analysts Explore Large Datasets Faster.
-ACM Conf. on Human Factors in Comp.
-Systems.
-CHI 2012. (pp. 1673-1682).
+[14]
     + Analysts can use uncertainty ranges, in the form of confidence intervals on bar charts, to help decide when to terminate an incremental computation.
-    + M. Skeels, B. Lee, G. Smith, and G. Robertson.
-Revealing Uncertainty for Information Visualization.
-In Proc. of the Working Conf. on Advanced Visual Interfaces.
-ACM, New York, NY, USA.
-2008, 376-379.
+[08]
     + The idea of visualization techniques that can handle uncertainty is a popular one in the visualization field.
+[16]
     + A taxonomy of source of uncertainty
-    + Quantitative uncertainty derived from examing samples of a population
+    + Quantitative uncertainty derived from examining samples of a population
 + Annotating visualizations to address tasks
-    + N. Kong, M. Agrawala.
-Graphical Overlays: Using Layered Elements to Aid Chart Reading.
-IEEE Trans. on Vis. and Comp.
-Graphics, 18(12), 2631-2638.
     + Using overlays to help users accomplish specific tasks on pie charts, bar charts, and line charts.
+[13]
     + Useful to highlight a specific data point in a chart